molinto/tidesdk.github.com/source/blog/_posts/2012-06-14-appcelerator-attempts-to-clarify-support-for-open-source-tidesdk.markdown

 [http://momentumindex.com/100-open-source-companies-ranked-by-momentum-index](http://momentumindex.com/100-open-source-companies-ranked-by-momentum-index)

 This is a fact that is hard to reconcile with the rejection of our minimal request for legal, financial and technical consultation.
-Appcelerator dicontinued TiDesktop with a pledge to the community for a transition and continuation under a community effort.
+Appcelerator dicontinued TiDesktop with a pledge to the community for a transition and continuation under an open community effort.

 Excerpt from the original pledge: